Why do you offer flat fees?

 Why is your flat fee higher than another lawyer's retainer fee?

 This is the biggest challenge we have when explaining our flat fees to potential clients.
-Most attorneys in Massachusetts require an initial "retainer fee" of $3,500 to $10,000 for a divorce, usually a little less for child custody or child support cases.
+Most attorneys in Massachusetts require an initial "retainer fee" of $3,500 to $10,000 for a divorce, usually a little less for child custody or child support cases with unmarried parents.
 A retainer is simply a pre-payment for services.
 The lawyer is required to place the retainer into a trust account (or "IOLTA" account in Massachusetts) and keep track of each client's trust account balance.
 When a lawyer works on a client's case, they transfer the client's funds out of the trust account and into their own account as income or earnings for the work performed.

 We have an initial upfront payment, but it is a portion of the total fee and the remaining fee is billed on a weekly or bi-weekly basis.